dmsc/fastbasic/manual.md

       NEXT i

-List of statements
+List Of Statements
 ==================

-In the following descriptions, the statement usage is presented and the abbreviation is given after a /.
+In the following descriptions, statement usage is presented and the abbreviation is given after a /.